Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 git clone git@github.com:Snowflake-Labs/sfguide-build-rag-based-equipment-maintenance-app-using-snowflake-cortex.git
 ```

-If you do not have GIT installed you can download the four repair manusl needed below
+If you do not have GIT installed you can download the four repair manuals needed below

 [Otto 1500][1500]